brisson0916/chicago_bikeshare_pipeline/README.md

 ### 2. Data Modeling with DBT

+**Integration with BigQuery and Automation:**
+  - The dbt models utilize the data ingested into BigQuery by the Kestra pipeline.
+  - Using **dbt Cloud Studio**, models within dbt Cloud are scheduled to run automatically every month to incorporate new data, shortly after Kestra completes the data ingestion.

 The following Models are created in DBT (Data Build Tool) as the transformation step for further downsteam analysis:

 Staging Models: